cseptesting/floatcsep/docs/tutorials/case_h.rst

         ├── tests.yml
         └── models.yml

 * The ``models.yml`` contains the instructions to clone and build the source codes from software repositories (e.g., gitlab, Github), and how to interface them with **floatCSEP**.
-Once downloaded and built, the experiment structure should look like:
+Once downloaded and built, the experiment structure should look like this:

 ::